openconfig/gnsi/authz/README.md

               ]
             }
           }]
-        }",
-     "server": "gnxi"
+        }"
    }
    ```

    The information passed in both the `version` and the `created_on` fields is
-   not used internally be the `gNSI.authz` service and is designed to help keep
+   not used internally by the `gNSI.authz` service and is designed to help keep
    track of what gRPC-level Authorization Policy is active on a particular
    switch.

-   The name of the `server` is the name used to index the gNMI subtree
-   `/oc-sys:system/oc-sys-grpc:grpc-servers/oc-sys-grpc:grpc-server` list of
-   gRPC services.

 1. After pre-validating and activating the new policy, the server sends the
    `UploadResponse` is sent back to the client